merenlab/merenlab.org/tutorials/infant-gut/index.md

 </div>

-Let's summarize the {% include ARTIFACT name="collection" %} you have just created:
+Let's summarize the collection you have just created:

 ```
 anvi-summarize -p PROFILE.db \